Macfarlane Burnet’s best known contributions to science are:

 Fearful of derision from his fellow students, he kept his devotion to the study of beetles secret.

 He graduated from Geelong College in 1916 as its top student, winning a full residential scholarship to the University of Melbourne’s Ormond College.

 Influenced by his high regard for Charles Darwin and H. G. Wells, and the need to make a career for himself, he decided to study medicine.

 Burnet matriculated at the University of Melbourne in 1917, the penultimate year of World War I.

-He joined the university’s army corp, not because he approved of war, but because he felt that after the war anyone who had shown unwillingness to take part would find life difficult.
+He joined the university’s army corp, not because he approved of war, but because he felt that after the war anyone who had not shown willingness to take part would find life difficult.

 He graduated with a Bachelor of Medicine and a Bachelor of Surgery in 1922, age 22.
-He hoped to become a hospital doctor, enjoying the job satisfaction he felt while training in the operating theater and emergency department, but his hospital supervisor judged his personality to be more suited to research work.
+He hoped to become a hospital doctor -he had felt a lot of job satisfaction while training in the operating theater and emergency department, but his hospital supervisor judged his personality was more suited to research work.

 In 1923, he became senior resident pathologist at the Walter and Eliza Hall Institute at the Melbourne Hospital.